-For job opportunities listed as Immediate Openings, employers typically seek candidates who can begin work as soon as possible.
+For regular job opportunities, employers typically seek candidates who can begin work as soon as possible.
 But some employers will post positions well in advance of graduation.
 Read the job posting carefully for start date information.
 If employers want an immediate start, candidates should apply only if they are less than four to six weeks away from graduation, or if they are flexible to start a new position while still attending classes.
-Interested candidates submit résumés, cover letters and any other requested material directly to employers for immediate consideration.
+Interested candidates submit résumés, cover letters and any other requested material through BizLink for immediate consideration.
 Mailing addresses, contact names and titles and special requirements are listed on individual job postings.
-Companies who elect to advertise job postings as Immediate Openings will review the résumés sent directly to them and contact those candidates they wish to interview.
-The CRC does not collect résumés or coordinate interview schedules when a position is listed as an Immediate Opening.
-In addition to full-time positions, Immediate Openings include part-time and paid internship opportunities for students to expand their marketability.
+Companies may contact those candidates they wish to interview.
+The CRC does not coordinate on-campus interview schedules when a position is listed as a regular job posting.
+In addition to full-time positions, job postings can also be part-time and internship opportunities for students to expand their marketability.

 Employers who wish to build a campus presence often hold information sessions for students.
 Candidates can receive valuable information about employers and prospective permanent and summer positions by attending these sessions.
 This information often gives candidates an added advantage when they interview with that employer and it's a great opportunity to meet and network with professionals from that company.
 Employer Information Sessions may be sponsored by student organizations, the CRC, or both.
 While most sessions are open to all interested students, some are open only to candidates selected to interview with that employer.
-Postings for employer information sessions can be viewed through the CRC Job Opportunities website and will indicate who can attend as well as the time, date, place and dress code for the event.
+Postings for employer information sessions can be viewed through the Events tab in BizLink.
 For candidates who have been selected to interview with an employer, it is strongly recommended (and often mandatory) that you attend an information session for that employer, if one is being held.